In this post I’ll review these tools and pose a useful question: which of the letters in this alphabet soup is the most crucial?

 So is “O” the most crucial letter in the world of SOAR, PAR, CAR and STAR?

 Useful as it is, no. The most crucial letter is “R”: Results.

 The whole journey would not be worth mentioning if it hadn’t succeeded.
 But even saying “the ring was destroyed” isn’t enough.
 That’s just the means to an end.
 What’s the bottom line here?
 It’s that that the whole world suddenly became a vastly safer place, the tree that was withered grew again, “renewed shall be blade that was broken, the crownless again shall be king”– and all was soon right with the world.

 And, were Frodo interviewing for a new quest, he could add that he was honored at a special ceremony and praised by all the most important people.
 Of course, Frodo would never want a new quest.
 As every hobbit knows, adventures are horribly uncomfortable.

-The moral of the story is, whether you tell a CAR story, a STAR story or a SOAR story, point out your Obstacles and how you overcame them, and above all make sure you say a lot about the outstanding Results.
-And then go home, tidy up a bit, and have a nice cup of tea.
+The moral of the story is, whether you tell a CAR story, a STAR story or a SOAR story, point out your Obstacles and how you overcame them, and above all make sure you say a lot about the excellent Results.
+And then go home and have a nice cup of tea.